mzdraper/maptime-mapbox-parks/Beginner/beginner.md

 7. The dataset editor will automatically open.

 ### How to draw a new feature
-1. Click inside the Search places field and type `Garfield Park Chicago`.
+1. Click inside the Search places field and type in a San Francisco park.
 2. Use the point draw tool to create a new point on the map.
 3. Click on the new feature and use the properties list on the left hand side to:
-  - Add the field name `title` and give it the value `Garfield Park`.
-  - Add the field name `description` and give it the value `Home of the Garfield Park Conservatory`.
+  - Add the field name `title` and give it the value of the park's name.

 Web maps are made up of map tiles.
 To add your data to a web map, it needs to be cut up into tiles so the data can be displayed at various zoom levels.
 In Mapbox maps, the collection of tiles your data is cut up into is called a tileset.